70+ Years’ Collective Experience Practicing Family Law

 - Attend all court hearings and mediation appointments.
 Once all of the filing and notice requirements have been met, a court hearing or mediation will occur.
 The grandparents will be required to attend these proceedings.
 As discussed, mediation is likely to be required in order to reach a non-judicial visitation schedule.
 If such an agreement cannot be reached, the case will proceed to a court hearing, where the Court will determine whether to grant visitation.

-For more information, or to schedule a free case evaluation with a San Bernardino family lawyer, please call our office at (909) 315-4588.
+For more information, or to schedule a case evaluation with a San Bernardino family lawyer, please call our office at (909) 315-4588.

 [i] Cal.
 Fam.
 Code § 3102